 Dr. Kraus received his Ph.D. in psychology in 1988, and he is in private practice in Pleasant Hill, California.
-More recently, he has developed a specialty in somatic psychotherapy.
-Somatic psychotherapy is an approach to one-on-one counseling that focuses on what the body can tell us about we really need.
+He has a specialty in somatic psychotherapy, which is an approach to one-on-one counseling that focuses on what the body can tell us about we really need.
 As trauma expert Bessel van der Kolk has said, "The body keeps the score."

 His practice of somatic psychotherapy incorporates all the traditional models of psychotherapy that can aid in fostering self-learning, self-healing, and self-development--e.g., cognitive-behavioral approaches, existential, humanistic, and psychodynamic models, Gestalt, Jungian, and other traditional modalities--but a somatic approach to counseling and psychotherapy places considerable emphasis on how our inner sensations--our posture, our movement impulses, our muscle tension, constriction, bracing, and bound-up energy, our respiration, heart rate, digestive processes, balance, and equilibrium--can guide us in recovering from emotional and physical trauma.